aeris-data/girafe/README.md

 This will bind `/opt` on the host to `/opt` in the container and `/data` on the host to `/mnt` in the container.

 ## Input meteorological data extraction
 The input data for the simulations is meteorological data coming from the ECMWF database.
 To extract and prepare the data in the correct format, the `flex_extract` tool should be used.
-The flex_extract app must be installed on your MARS server (ecs, hpc or other); the detailed installation guide can be found in the GIRAFE manual XXXXXXXXXXXXXXXXXXXX.
+The flex_extract app must be installed on your MARS server (ecs, hpc or other); the detailed installation guide can be found in the GIRAFE manual @@@@@@@@@@@@@@@@@@@@.
 An overlay Bash script was created to facilitate the data extraction and simulation launch with flex_extract for the GIRAFE specific study case.
 This script allows to combine the data extraction performed on the MARS server and the simulation launch on a remote server defined by the user (where the GIRAFE tool itself is installed).
 The main usage of this overlay script is :

 ```
 $ ./girafe-extract-ecmwf.sh --config girafe_extraction.conf